bruceharrison1984/cardano-helm/README.md

 ```
 You should see all nodes eventually turn green, meaning the cluster is up and health.

+**Failure to supply keys will result in the block-producer failing to start.**

 ## Logs
 Logs can be accessed in the standard kubectl fashion:
 ```sh